“I love to subvert people’s associations and preconceptions of knitting and crochet. To engage audiences with challenging issues.

 My artwork is about more than just the idea.
 It’s imbued with symbolism – sometimes autobiographical, always issue based.”

-In November 2011 Lauren O'Farrell aka Deadly Knitshade creator of the Stitch London craft community and founder of graffiti knitting and craft collective Knit the City referred to me as the Banksy of Knitting in her article for Crafty Crafty The piece entitled ‘Knitting the Riots‘ was about my artwork ‘Out of the Blue’ – a knitted response to the London Riots.
+In November 2011 Lauren O'Farrell (aka Deadly Knitshade) creator of Stitch London craft community, founder of graffiti knitting and craft collective, Knit the City, referred to me as the ‘Banksy of Knitting’ in her article ‘Knitting the Riots’ for Crafty Crafty.
+This was in reference to my piece ‘Out of the Blue’ – a knitted response to the London Riots.

-My MA dissertation ‘Myth: Black People Don't Knit - the importance of art and oral histories for documenting the experiences of black knitters’, was awarded a distinction and high commended.
+My MA dissertation ‘Myth: Black People Don't Knit - the importance of art and oral histories for documenting the experiences of black knitters’, was highly commended and awarded a distinction.

-As an independent researcher my interests lay in questioning the lack of visibility of black crafters’ and documenting their hidden histories
+As an independent researcher, my interests lay in questioning the lack of visibility of black crafters’ and documenting their hidden histories.

 Photo by Ann Chown